jacobpatterson1549/selene-bananas/README.md

 HTTPS_PORT=8000
 ```

 It is recommended to install the [wamerican-large](https://packages.debian.org/buster/wamerican-large) package.
 This package provides /usr/share/dict/american-english-large to be used as a words list in games.
-Lowercase words are read from the word list for checking valid words in the game.
+Lowercase words are read from the word list te validate words on player boards in the game.
 This can be overridden by providing the `WORDS_FILE` variable when running make: `make WORDS_FILE=/path/to/words/file.txt`.

 For development, set `CACHE_SECONDS` to `0` to not cache static and template resources.